Introduction

 Maṇḍūkadevaputtavimānavatthu - The Frog Transforms into a Deva

-This lesson presents a lovely story of a frog who, by his desire to listen to the teaching of the Dhamma with the thought: ‘Dhamma is being taught!’ —‘saddhammassavanaṃ’— left his water abode.
+This lesson presents a lovely story of a frog, who by his desire to listen to the teaching of the Dhamma with the thought ‘Dhamma is being taught!’ (saddhammassavanaṃ), left his water abode.
 Desiring to listen to the Buddha’s preaching he came out of his shelter and was unintentionally pierced by a cowherd, who also attended the same discourse.
-Even so being killed Maṇḍūka’s desire to hear Dhamma gave him immediate rebirth in the tāvatiṃsā devā world and in order not to miss any single word of the discourse he reappeared on the spot as a resplendent deva.
-His brightness was visible to other beings getting blinded and dazzled.
-Buddha then with the intention to display the benefits of the desire to listen to the Dhamma asked him about how he became full of blaze.
+Even though he died, Maṇḍūka’s desire to hear Dhamma gave him immediate rebirth in the tāvatiṃsā devā world and, in order not to miss any single word of the discourse, he reappeared on the spot as a resplendent deva.
+His brightness was visible, blinding and dazzling the other beings present.
+Buddha then, with the intention to display the benefits of the desire to listen to the Dhamma, asked him how he became so luminous.

-Here Maṇḍūka —‘frog’— uttered these verses which introduce the Vimānavatthu, a selection of texts and stories of beings and their deeds who gain birth in higher fields.
-They show beautiful evidence of the powerful potential that the wish of coming into contact with Dhamma provides even for beings of the animal world.
+Here Maṇḍūka (frog) uttered these verses which introduce the Vimānavatthu, a selection of texts and stories of beings and their deeds who gain birth in higher fields.
+They show attractive evidence of the powerful potential that the wish of coming into contact with Dhamma provides even for beings of the animal world.

-When announces his verses he uses the following wording:
+When he announces his verses, he uses the following wording:

-The term used here ‘iddhi’ should be understood for a normal being as a healthy personal quality such as: ‘longevity’, ‘good health’, ‘wealth’ etc. But mostly the texts point to ‘iddhi’ to express ‘supernatural’ powers (abhiññā) such as: ‘making oneself invisible’, ‘walking on water’, ‘flying through the air’, ‘reading the mind of other’s, etc.
+The term used here iddhi should be understood for a normal being as healthy personal qualities such as longevity, good health, wealth, etc. But mostly the texts point to iddhi to express supernatural powers (abhiññā) such as making oneself invisible, walking on water, flying through the air, reading the mind of other’s, etc.

 Stories of beings and their deeds who gain birth in higher or lower worlds are collected in the Vimānavatthu or the Petavatthu.
-Four lower worlds3 are found below the human world, itself a linking sphere, from where mankind can decide their own destiny by performing such kamma, that would lead one further below or above.
-All these higher spheres are related in the Dhammacakkappavattanasuttaṃ, to where the happy news spread after the Buddha’s setting in motion the wheel of Dhamma in the Isipatane-park.
-There are all together 31 spheres above the human world, five deva-worlds enjoying sense pleasures, sixteen more deva-worlds with heavenly beings free from sense desires, and four spheres of the brahma-worlds, beings without any matter.
-4
+Four lower worlds3 are found below the human world, itself a linking sphere, from where humans can decide their own destiny by performing such kamma that would lead one farther below or above.
+All these higher spheres are related in the Dhammacakkappavattanasuttaṃ at the Isipatana park, from where the happy news spread after the Buddha set in motion the wheel of Dhamma.
+There are all together thirty-one spheres above the human world: five deva worlds enjoying sense pleasures, sixteen more deva worlds with heavenly beings free from sense desires, and four spheres of the brahma worlds, beings without any matter.4

-After the Buddha had thus surveyed the world and perceived and accepted the request of Brahmā Sahampati5, the Brahma realised that the Buddha was now dedicated to disseminate his teaching confirmed by the Buddha with the following renowned stanza:
+After the Buddha had thus surveyed the world and perceived and accepted the request of Brahmā Sahampati,5 the Brahma realized that the Buddha was now dedicated to disseminate his teaching, confirmed by the Buddha with the following renowned stanza.

 Disvāna brahmānaṃ sahampatiṃ gāthāya paccabhāsi–